2025 marks a very special year for Bath and its famous former resident Jane Austen, born in 1775.

 Jane Austen 2025 Balls

-The Jane Austen Festival will hold 3 balls next year – a Persuasion nautical-themed ball on 31 May, followed by a Sanditon seaside-themed ball on 28 June, the first time the festival has hosted two summer balls in its history.
+The Jane Austen Festival will hold three balls next year – a Persuasion nautical-themed ball on 31 May, followed by a Sanditon seaside-themed ball on 28 June, the first time the festival has hosted two summer balls in its history.
 The third will be a special Yuletide Birthday Ball on Saturday 13 December at the Pump Room Restaurant.

 Festival - 2025 - 250th Anniversary Year - Jane Austen Centre Bath